dotlang/language/doc/RFE.md

 `result, index := [rch1 rch2 wch3 wch4].<nothing nothing data1 data2>`
 Seems that select is not compatible with functional approach.

+? - When creating a channel, in Clojure you can also provide a transducer.

 ? - How can we define types that are internal and dont have anything on right side of `:=` e.g int